 When I started this community 10 years ago, as just an idea to find a solution to being a mother locally in Lagos Nigeria, I could never have imagined the growth that we have seen over the last few years.
 But it came to life because I was willing to take the step.
 Confidence comes from doing! and this is what happened, as I stepped out and continued to grow and see the importance of localized content that spoke to the needs of the women in my community, I was able to continue to grow, pivot, try new things and build a thriving business.

-One of my passion that has come out of running the LagosMums community is that I found that I do love what technology affords us, as individuals and just being alive at a time like this, during the fourth industrial revolution is very exciting.
-The future is really about using these tools in a creative way, being able to think out of the box, developing and harnessing emotional intelligence, globalization.
+One of my passions that has come out of running the LagosMums community is that I found that I do love what technology offers us.
+As individuals just being alive at a time like this, during the fourth industrial revolution is very exciting.
+The future is really about using these tools in a creative way, being able to think out of the box, developing and harnessing emotional intelligence, and globalization.

 Some of our wins as a Company and community include holding annual parenting conferences that bring parents and experts together where we focus on raising children who will thrive in the world.
 In fact this year we held our first virtual edition as a result of the pandemic.
-LagosMums has a community of over 100,000 followers across social media and have a thriving website that brings thousands of visitors to the site; and we have trained families and children on the importance of online safety and digital wellbeing.
+LagosMums has a community of over 150,000 followers across social media and has a thriving website that brings thousands of visitors to the site.
+We have trained thousands of families and children on the importance of online safety and digital wellbeing.

 We believe in empowerment and skills development and as such through LagosMums Academy we have been able to train hundreds of women when it comes to their ability to use technology to grow their businesses.